 The answers to the four sections will be allocated points and used by the Al-Habeeb Scholarship Awarding Panel to select the Scholarship recipient.

-- Send your CV together with the completed application form to:
+3. Send your application form and CV to:

 Post: Alumni and Development, Manchester Metropolitan University, Bellhouse, Lower Ormond Street, Manchester, M15 6BX, United Kingdom

-The successful candidate will be notified of the Al-Habeeb Scholarship Awarding Panel’s decision in October 2016.
+The successful candidate will be notified of the Al-Habeeb Scholarship Awarding Panel’s decision by 31 October 2017.
 The Awarding Panel’s decision is final.

 For further information about the Al-Habeeb Scholarship, please contact email@example.com.